What’s a CDN, I hear you ask? And why are CDNs all over the news right now?

 Keeping hold of your customers and protecting your income

-When the Internet suffers any sort of outage (and that could be a supplier’s servers or your own), then your customers are redirected into a virtual queue—a holding page where you can keep them all informed of what’s going on, when things will return to normal, and that they’ll be fed back into the site they planned on visiting fairly and squarely.
+When the Internet suffers any sort of outage (and that could be a supplier’s servers or your own), then your customers are redirected into a virtual queue - a holding page where you can keep them all informed of what’s going on in the virtual waiting room, when things will return to normal, and that they’ll be fed back into the site they planned on visiting fairly and squarely.